Korean War Legacy Project

 Revisiting Korea to Oversee the DMZ

-Edward Rowny shares he has revisited Korea about six or seven times.
-He explains how he went back a generation later and commanded the first combined U.S.-Korean corps at the Demilitarized Zone (DMZ).
+Edward Rowny notes how he revisited Korea about six or seven times.
+Along with revisits, he elaborates on his experience, a generation after the war, commanding the first combined U.S.-Korean Corps at the Demilitarized Zone (DMZ).
 He states that over the years, the Koreans went from not being very organized to creating a very effective and efficient military.

 Tags: Impressions of Korea,Pride